vercel/next.js/packages/next/README.md

 - `req.query` - an object containing the [query string](https://en.wikipedia.org/wiki/Query_string).
 Defaults to `{}`
 - `req.body` - an object containing the body parsed by `content-type`, or `null` if no body is sent

-Body parsing is enabled by default and size limit of parsed body is `1mb`.
+Body parsing is enabled by default with a size limit of `1mb` for the parsed body.
 You can opt-out of automatic body parsing if you need to consume it as a `Stream`:

 ```js